gusSCIMOV/Glioma_RadSurv/README.md

 ```
 ### **Preprocessing Seetings (preprocessing_config.ymal)**

+MRi preprocessig can be set via the preprocessing_config.ymal either for the ANTs or FeTs pipeline

+## **ANTs Pipeline**

 ```yaml
 dirs:  # Modify the parent directories which store the preprocessing steps outputs and log files
   raw_dicoms: 'dicom_raw'